-Fortunately, there are now many ways you can do in going through your analytics and studying the data that you have.
+Fortunately, there are now many ways you can do in going through your analytics and study the data that you have.
 These data reports should include anything from user behavior, bounce rates, and other key metrics.

 These sources can tell you a lot about what you need to do to improve your website performance.
 It ensures that the right changes can be made, if and when needed, so your website can do better.

 With that in mind, here are key tips on how you can effectively analyze your website data:

 Study the metrics from visitors coming in from various devices

 Not all of your website visitors are coming from just one kind of device.
 There are those that are coming from mobile devices, while others are coming from desktop devices.
 When you study the metrics based on the different websites your visitors are getting, then you know, for instance, where to focus on, for a certain time being, so that all of your efforts are leaning toward what your visitors like.